Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

 ### But there’s got to be a way to make QVVS Transforms and Unity Transforms work together, right?

-QVVS Transforms are world-space centric, whereas Unity Transforms are local-space centric.
-I have yet to find a way to rectify this difference without ruining all the things that makes QVVS Transforms great in the first place.
+QVVS Transforms are world-space centric and always up-to-date, whereas Unity Transforms are local-space centric and use deferred syncing.
+I have yet to find a way to rectify these differences without ruining all the things that makes QVVS Transforms great in the first place.

 If you still aren’t convinced, I’d love to see a design proposal!